ldutoit/huttoni_pilot/README.md

 ### 2. MITOBIM mitochondrial assembliesfor the four species from a COI

+We first identified bait sequences from NCBI to be able to run MITOBIM on it, a software creating an assembly by iterative mapping to a reference that updates itself.
+We were able to retrieve partial or complete sequences for COI, 12S rRNA and 16S rRNA for the four species ( see ref in listofseqforbaiting.md).

+Then we ran mitobim on each of them using similar but independent procedures, described in the files:

+Micrelenchus_tesselatus_mitobim.md
+Micrelenchus_tenebrosus_mitobim.md
+Micrelenchus_huttonii_mitobim.md
+Roseaplagis_rufozona_mitobim.md

 ### 3. remapping to the best of the MITOBIM results and checking coverage of mapping
 ### 4. alignment with muscle, check for both 2 and 3 extract the best results